JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 # White Album Restoration Patch 0.1
 Delocalizes some content in White Album (2023 PC version), namely:

-- Restoring honorifics (-kun, -san, etc.)
+- Restoring honorifics (-kun, -san, etc.) along with first/last names used

 Hopefully that's all that needs to be delocalized!